Flint water crisis

 Four government officials—one from the city of Flint, two from the Michigan Department of Environmental Quality (MDEQ), and one from the Environmental Protection Agency (EPA)—resigned over the mishandling of the crisis, and one additional MDEQ staff member was fired.
 In January 2021, former Michigan Governor Rick Snyder and eight other officials were charged with 34 felony counts and seven misdemeanors—41 counts in all—for their role in the crisis.
 Two officials were charged with involuntary manslaughter.
 Fifteen criminal cases have been filed against local and state officials, but only one minor conviction has been obtained, and all other charges have been dismissed or dropped.
 On August 20, 2020, the victims of the water crisis were awarded a combined settlement of $600 million, with 80% going to the families of children affected by the crisis.
 By November, the settlement grew to $641 million.

 An extensive lead service pipe replacement effort has been underway since 2016.
-In early 2017, some officials asserted that the water quality had returned to acceptable levels, but in January 2019, residents and officials expressed doubt about the cleanliness of the water.
+In early 2017, some officials asserted that the water quality had returned to acceptable levels, but in January 2019, residents and officials expressed doubt about the cleanliness of the water, in part due to misinformation and faulty testing methods.
 There were an estimated 2,500 lead service pipes still in place as of April 2019.
 As of December 8, 2020, fewer than 500 service lines still needed to be inspected.
 As of July 16, 2021, 27,133 water service lines had been excavated and inspected, resulting in the replacement of 10,059 lead pipes.
 After $400 million in state and federal spending, Flint has secured a clean water source, distributed filters to all who want them, and laid modern, safe, copper pipes to nearly every home in the city.
 Politico declared that its water is "just as good as any city's in Michigan."
 However, a legacy of distrust remains, and many residents still refuse to drink the tap water.
-For example, in 2023, Status Coup journalist Jordan Chariton interviewed a black woman whose children became sick due to the tainted water.
-Both of her children died over the next couple of years due to the exposure.
-In 2024, Chariton published a book on the crisis: We the Poisoned: Exposing the Flint Water Crisis Cover-Up and the Poisoning of 100,000 Americans.
-Also, in April 2024, WDIV-TV broadcast a documentary on the lingering aftermath of the crisis called Failure in Flint: 10 Years Later.